Multi-Scale Data Assimilation in Turbulent Models: Comparison with En4D-Var

 The results show that both methods perform similarly, particularly when compared to the filter component of En4D-Var.
 The main discrepancies appear in the flux error for the smoother in the $n=6,7,8$ case (\hyperref[fig:4dvar_enfk]{Fig.~\ref*{fig:4dvar_enfk}(c)}).
 These could potentially be reduced by increasing the ensemble size or decreasing the assimilation window $T_a$.

 In summary, ensemble-based methods are necessary to assimilate scales beyond those directly measured.
 Both EnKF and En4D-Var perform well when three consecutive shells are observed.
-However, En4D-Var is significantly more computationally expensive and less practical in operational settings, due to the difficulty of accessing or constructing the adjoint model.
+However, the current implementation of En4D-Var is significantly more computationally expensive than the stochastic EnKF method, which is parallelisable in both the forecast and ensemble steps.
+A more practical implementation of En4D-Var could employ a low-resolution model and quasi-Newton optimization in the inner loop.
+Such a study on trade-off between accuracy and computational cost is beyond the scope of the present study.
+Furthermore, 4D-Var also requires constructing the adjoint model, which can be challenging in complex flow systems.